arup-group/londinium/README.md

-# Londinium - An example MATSim dataset
+# Londinium - A MATSim dataset

 Londinium is a semi-synthetic dataset for use with [MATSim agent based models](https://www.matsim.org/).
 The intention is to provide a dataset small enough to use when running MATSim on a typical developer laptop, but big enough